zeroluck/docs/sources/admin-guide/uma/index.md

 # UMA Policies

 UMA Policies protect UMA Resources.
-Protection of resources are made via scopes.
-Gluu server evaluates all policies (identified by scopes) in order to grant access.
+The protection of resources are made via scopes.
+Gluu Server evaluates all policies (identified by scopes) in order to grant access.

-UMA Policy main properties:
+The UMA Policy main properties are:

 - scopes: policy protects resources by scopes.
-- authorization script: script that is evaluated in order to grant or deny access (script basically returns true of false to server).
+- authorization script: script that is evaluated in order to grant or deny access (script basically returns true or false to the server).
 - name: it is best to provide an easily understandable name to the policy so that it is clear what the policy protects.

 ## Define Policies